NickolasBoyer/willwillems/posts/building-a-website-with-vuepress.md

 **Why VuePress:**

-- Makes your website blazing fast & SEO friendly
+- Makes your website blazing fast & SEO friendly.
-- Development is an absolute joy
+- Development is super simple and an absolute joy.
 - Very clean separation of your content from the rest of your site.
-- Does not limit you in any way, you are for example still able to create routes to pages completely Vue based without any markdown and create anything you also would be able on a normal Vue project.
+- Provides a full-fledged Vue instance no different from normal development.
+You are still able to create custom routes, use Vue plugins, anything that you would be able to normally.
 - Flexible plugin API which, for example, I am using to automatically generate an RSS feed for my blog every time I update the content.
-- Use Markdown with markdown-it and its ecosystem + being able to use Vue inside your markdown
+- Use Markdown with markdown-it and its extensive ecosystem.
+- Being able to use Vue components inside your markdown.

 ## Who this guide is for